Devbishoy/short-link/README.md

     docker-compose -f src/main/docker/postgresql.yml down

 You can also fully dockerize your application and all the services that it depends on.
 To achieve this, first build a docker image of your app by running:

+    mvnw -Pprod  verify jib:dockerBuild

+ To skip tests

-    ./mvnw -Pprod verify jib:dockerBuild
+    mvnw -Pprod -Dmaven.test.skip=true verify jib:dockerBuild

 Then run: